RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | status           | String| Used to retire a retention policy if status is set to retired.
 If not retiring a policy, do not include or set to null.

 ## Box.getRetentionPolicies
 Retrieves all of the retention policies for the given enterprise.
+Only Business Plus or Enterprise account.

 | Field          | Type  | Description
 |----------------|-------|----------